NebriBlackwing/LaravelDocker/README.md

 All you need to do is move your specific project's files into the laravel folder to get your own project files up and running.
 If your starting from scratch, this repository should be all you need to get started.

+I've released this package under the MIT license for ease of use.

 ## Prerequisites
 All you need is the Docker Engine installed on your machine.